chiguruas1948-cmd/HR-Employee-Attrition-Analysis-Dashboard/README.md

 ##  Conclusion

-This project demonstrates how Microsoft Excel can transform HR data into meaningful insights on employee attrition.
-Using Pivot Tables, Pivot Charts, KPIs, and interactive slicers, the dashboard helps identify attrition patterns across job roles, departments, age, gender, overtime, and job satisfaction, supporting data-driven HR decision-making.
+This project demonstrates how Microsoft Excel can be used to transform raw HR data into meaningful insights for workforce analysis.
+The dashboard provides a clear view of employee attrition and highlights how factors such as job role, department, age, gender, overtime, and job satisfaction can be explored to understand attrition patterns.

+By combining Pivot Tables, Pivot Charts, KPIs, and interactive slicers, the dashboard enables users to explore HR data dynamically and supports more informed, data-driven decision making.
+Overall, this project strengthened my practical skills in HR Analytics, Excel Dashboard Development, Data Visualization, and Business Insight Generation.